mimiflynn/mebrn-contacts/README.md

 This will allow the components to work on their own and can be available to teams needing the component's functionality but using a framework that better suites their needs.

 ## To Do

+- Edit contact feature
-- refactor to a Flux like organizational structure
+- create branch to a Flux like organizational structure
 - add CRS

 # Boilerplate Info